LeoAlex0/Expr2Graph/README.md

 ## Usage

-An expression in each line, whose syntax as below.
+An expression in each line, whose syntax is as below.

 ### Syntax